SamEdwardes/samedwardes.com/src/pages/data-science.md

 hide_table_of_contents: false
 ---

 I love using Python, R, and all things open source.
 Find me on [GitHub](https://github.com/SamEdwardes) and [Twitter](https://twitter.com/TheReaLSamlam).
+See some of open source work below:

 ## Open source